-SUGGESTED ESSAY OUTLINE NTX Future City Junior, 2017
+SUGGESTED ESSAY OUTLINE NTX Future City Junior, 2018

-In the Research Essay, you will share your vision of your future city and your solution to the public spaces challenge.
+In the Research Essay, you will share your vision of your future city and your solution to the age-friendly city challenge.

 You can use the following outline as a guide to help you organize and draft your essay.